 This method is reserved and should not be used.
-When implementing the IXmlSerializable interface, you should return null (Nothing in Visual Basic) from this method, and instead, if specifying a custom schema is required, apply the XmlSchemaProviderAttribute to the class.
+When implementing the IXmlSerializable interface, you should return Nothing (Nothing in Visual Basic) from this method, and instead, if specifying a custom schema is required, apply the XmlSchemaProviderAttribute to the class.

 Assembly: System.Xml (in System.Xml.dll)

 When serializing or deserializing an object, the XmlSerializer class does not perform XML validation.
-For this reason, it is often safe to omit schema information by providing a trivial implementation of this method, for example by returning null (Nothing in Visual Basic).
+For this reason, it is often safe to omit schema information by providing a trivial implementation of this method, for example by returning Nothing (Nothing in Visual Basic).